diegoDevG/dc-movies/README.md

 # dc-movies
-This is a lab proyect, movie librar using vanilla js
+This is a lab proyect, movie library using vanilla js